GinoSalazarVillena/Metodologia1/README.md

 # Tarea1Metodologia
-Repositorio Proyecto - EZ Hotel
+Repositorio Proyecto - Plataforma Colunga
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request